-Prepare your business for the holidays
+Preparing your business for the holidays

-Prepare your business for the holidays
+Preparing your business for the holidays

-1. Secure the warehouse
+1. securing the warehouse

-2. Streamline invoicing
+2. streamline invoicing

 • Review and follow up on outstanding invoices.